Turkey: 2 dead in explosion in Izmir

 Growing threat

-In his speech to parliament, Soylu cited attacks launched by the PKK, as well as those by Daesh, the Arabic term for ISIS.
+In his speech to Parliament, Soylu cited attacks launched by the PKK, as well as those by Daesh, the Arabic term for ISIS.

 Anadolu quoted Soylu as saying that "313 of the incidents were planned by PKK, 22 by Daesh and four by radical leftist groups."

-He said that 247 improvised explosives and 61 bomb vehicles had been seized in 12 months.
+He said 247 improvised explosives and 61 bomb vehicles had been seized in 12 months.

 He also revealed the capture of 23 suicide bomber suspects as well as 42 terrorist group members who were preparing for attacks.